-Hunter’s Moon falls on October 9 in 2022
+Hunter’s Moon falls on October 28 in 2023

 Hunter’s Moon follows the Harvest Moon.

 As seen from the entire globe, a full moon is always opposite the sun.
 So all full moons rise in the east around sunset.
 And all full moons set in the west around sunrise.
 But full moons have different characteristics, mostly related to their paths across the sky.
-And, shortly after they rise, full moons closest to the autumnal equinox follow a path across the Northern Hemisphere sky that makes a narrow angle with respect to the eastern evening horizon.
+And, shortly after they rise, full moons closest to the autumnal equinox follow a path across the Northern Hemisphere sky that makes a relatively narrow angle with respect to the eastern evening horizon.

 October full moon meets Jupiter

-2022 Hunter’s Moon is in Pisces
+2023 Hunter’s Moon is in Aries

 How did the Hunter’s Moon get its name?

 There are many stories surrounding the names of the moons, including the Hunter’s Moon.
-From a practical standpoint, the Harvest Moon and subsequent Hunter’s Moon provided light in the evenings for farmers and hunters to finish their tasks.
+From a practical standpoint, the Harvest Moon and subsequent Hunter’s Moon provided extra light in the evenings for farmers and hunters to finish their tasks.

 What makes the Hunter’s Moon special?

-Nature is particularly cooperative around the time of the autumn equinox to make the fall full moonrises special.
-On average, the moon rises about 50 minutes later each day.
-But when a full moon happens close to the autumnal equinox – either a Harvest or a Hunter’s Moon – the moon (at mid-temperate latitudes) rises about 30 minutes later daily for several days before and after the full moon.
-The reason is that the ecliptic – or, more exactly, the moon’s orbital path – makes a narrow angle with the eastern horizon around the time of the autumnal equinox.
+Nature is particularly cooperative around the time of the autumn equinox to make the fall moonrises special.
+On average, the moons rises about 50 minutes later each day.
+But when a full moon happens close to the autumnal equinox – either a Harvest or a Hunter’s Moon, or both – the moon (at mid-temperate latitudes) rises 25 to 30 minutes later daily for several evenings before and after the full moon.
+The reason is that the ecliptic – or, more exactly, the moon’s orbital path – makes a relatively narrow angle with the eastern horizon around the time of the autumnal equinox.
 The result is that there is a shorter-than-usual lag time between successive moonrises around the full Hunter’s Moon.

 A great source for moonrise times is the Custom Sunrise Sunset Calendar.
 Be sure to click the boxes for “moon phases” and “moonrise and moonset times.”

-Is a Hunter’s Moon bigger or brighter?
+Is the Hunter’s Moon bigger or brighter?

 No. The Hunter’s Moon is just an ordinary full moon with a special path across our sky.
-Still, many of us do think the Hunter’s Moon looks bigger … or brighter … and more orange than usual.
+Still, many of us do think that Hunter’s Moon looks bigger … or brighter … and more orange than usual.
 Why?